Harvard, M.I.T. – Who will be next?

 “Advocates for the deaf on Thursday filed federal lawsuits against Harvard and M.I.T., saying both universities violated antidiscrimination laws by failing to provide closed captioning in their online lectures, courses, podcasts and other educational materials.”

-Globally, disability staff and community organisations have hesitated to press the compliance button and instead focussed on human rights, the value of social inclusion and diversity for the entire student cohort.
+Globally, disability staff and community organisations have hesitated to press the compliance button and instead focused on human rights, the value of social inclusion and diversity for the entire student cohort.

 Now however, in the United States at least, it would appear that the gloves are off in the fight for accessible education for people with a disability.